mykel71/DataEngineeringComprehensible/01 - Data Engineering Basics/Bigdata - Hadoop/01 - Big data Introduction.md

    To process the data first we need to find a way to store them.
    Where do we store such huge amount of data?
        Can we store and process 1 TB of data if I have storage capacity of 500 GB in single machine?
-No But same 1 TB of can be stored on 10 machines(100 GB each) and process subsequently.
+No But same 1 TB of data can be stored on 10 machines(100 GB each) and process subsequently.
 This is nothing but distributed system.

        Before Big Data Era -  It is storage and just process in a single machine/server After Big Data Era  -  It is distributed storage and distributed processing in cluster(group of machine)